 Specialty Produce is certified to handle organics.

 Our California registration number is: 37-1293 Organically grown.

 Inventory, lb : 0

-San Marzano tomatoes are available mid to late summer at local farmers markets, and can be found canned year-round.
+San Marzano tomatoes are available in the mid to late summer.
+The variety can also be found in canned form year-round.

 Recipes that include San Marzano Tomatoes.
 One is easiest, three is harder.